 There are multiple legal theories upon which you could sue the home inspector.

 For example, you might have a claim for negligence or professional malpractice, if the inspector deviated from the professional standard of care in the course of the inspection.
 Negligence is ordinarily defined as the failure to act as a reasonable person in the same shoes would have acted, where damages result from the behavior.
 The best way to prove that your inspector was negligent is to show that a reasonable inspector, looking at the same place, would have discovered the defects.

 How can you prove this?
-Consider finding a second (or even third) inspector to get multiple opinions.
-If you have two experts who examine your home and write reports stating that the original expert should have discovered a particular defect in the pipe, this would certainly be compelling evidence against the original expert.
+Consider finding a second (or even third) inspector, in order to get multiple opinions.
+If you have two experts who examine your home and write reports stating that the original expert should have discovered a particular defect, this would be compelling evidence against the original expert.

-Obviously, this amount of money is likely insignificant compared to what you will have to pay to cure various structural or mechanical defects now found in your home.
+This amount of money is likely insignificant compared to what you will have to pay to cure various structural or mechanical defects now found in your home.
 Nevertheless, that sort of limitation on liability could severely reduce your chances of recovery in a court of law.